 What do people who have worked in the arts for most of their career do when they retire?
-For me, the answer lies in the word “passion.”
+For me, the answer was found in the word “passion.”

-For 28 years up until my formal retirement in 2017, I served as the executive director of the Lively Arts at Indiana University of Pennsylvania (IUP) in Indiana, Pennsylvania, promoting and presenting nearly 200 in-house and touring visual and performing arts events and projects each year.
-In this position, my responsibilities included presenting a diverse season of touring performing artists, extensive arts-in-education outreach activities, the IUP Community Music School, performance facilities management, and web maintenance.
+For 28 years up until my formal retirement in 2017, I served as the executive director of the Lively Arts at Indiana University of Pennsylvania (IUP) in Indiana, Pennsylvania, promoting and presenting and promoting nearly 200 in-house and touring visual and performing arts events and projects each year.
+In this position, my responsibilities included presenting a diverse season of touring performing artists, extensive arts-in-education outreach activities, the IUP Community Music School, performance facilities management, in-house event marketing, and web maintenance.

-In January 2021, I completed my two terms on the Board of North American Performing Arts Managers and Agents and just completed service to the PA Presenters, twice serving as its president and receiving their first Presenter of the Year Award.
-Currently serving as vice president of the Pennsylvania Rural Arts Alliance and have also served on the boards of the Indiana Arts Council, Indiana Country Tourist Bureau, and Indiana County Humane Society.
+In January 2021, I completed my two terms on the Board of North American Performing Arts Managers and Agents (NAPAMA) and have been highly active during my career with PA Presenters, twice serving as its president and receiving their first Presenter of the Year Award.
+Currently serving as vice president of the Pennsylvania Rural Arts Alliance, previous boards include the Indiana Arts Council, Indiana Country Tourist Bureau, and Indiana County Humane Society.
 I am also on the Lycoming College Alumni Advisory Board.

-I am an active member of the Association of Performing Arts Professionals (APAP) and recipient of numerous grants including such funding organizations as the National Endowment for the Arts, Japan Foundation, Mid Atlantic Arts Foundation, National Dance Project, PNC Charitable Trusts, Pennsylvania Council on the Arts, and others.
-Highly active in state and national arts advocacy and arts-in-education programs, I served for several years on the planning committee of the Performing Arts Exchanged, have chaired several professional conferences, and headed the host planning for the 2014 Pennsylvania Governors Awards for the Arts.
+I am an active member emeritus of the Association of Performing Arts Professionals (APAP) and recipient of numerous grants over my career including from such funding organizations as the National Endowment for the Arts, Japan Foundation, Mid Atlantic Arts Foundation, National Dance Project, PNC Charitable Trusts, Pennsylvania Council on the Arts, and others.
+Highly active in state and national arts advocacy and arts-in-education programs, I served for several years on the planning committee of the Performing Arts Exchange, have chaired several professional conferences, and headed the host planning for the 2014 Pennsylvania Governors Awards for the Arts.

-Related to APAP, I conceived the Consortium Leaders Network holding our first meeting at APAP in 2015 with the assistance of Lenore Naxon.
-In tandem with several other colleagues, I created the gAyPAP Facebook page, leadimg the organizing of social events for LGBTQI colleagues and friends held during major presenting conferences.
+Related to APAP, I conceived and founded the Consortium Leaders Network holding our first meeting at APAP in 2015.
+On the more social side and in tandem with several other colleagues, I created the gAyPAP Facebook group, leading the organizing of social events for LGBTQ+ colleagues and friends held during major professional conferences.

-I received my B.A. in music and theater from Lycoming College and M.F.A. in arts administration from Penn State University.
-Previous positions include faculty and director of public relations for theater at Minnesota State University-Mankato, faculty and business manager for the theater at the University of Northern Iowa, managing director of the Mankato Ballet, and general manager for the Mule Barn Theater in Missouri.
+I received my B.A. degrees in music and theater from Lycoming College (Williamsport, PA) and M.F.A. in arts administration from Penn State University.
+Previous positions include faculty and director of public relations for theater at Minnesota State University-Mankato (formerly Mankato State University), faculty and business manager for the theater at the University of Northern Iowa, managing director of the Mankato Ballet, and general manager for the Mule Barn Theater in Missouri.

 My training in the arts began in performance through music and theater.
 Although quite a few years ago, I acted professionally in leading roles during four seasons with a summer stock theater in Missouri, two seasons with a summer theater in Minnesota, and two shows with a dinner theater in Illinois.
 In addition to performances in college and community theater, I was involved in a few productions and numerous classes in New York City.
-In addition to acting, I have done work as a director, producer, lighting design, stage manager, and choreographer (albeit inadequately).
+I have also done work as a director, producer, lighting designer, stage manager, and choreographer despite my limited dance prowess.

-I feel that the combination of my performance background combined with over four decades of management and design experience gives me a unique perspective in the consulting work I offer.
+I feel that the combination of my performance background with over four decades of arts management and design experience gives me a unique perspective in the consulting work I offer.